dta90d/tiptap-starter-kit/docs/nodes/image.md

 ### setImage()

-Insert a new audio element.
+Insert a new image element.

 ```typescript
 editor.commands.setImage({